SPIN-UMass/Diffence/README.md

 # Diffence: Fencing Membership Privacy With Diffusion Models

-This repository contains the code for the paper "Diffence: Fencing Membership Privacy With Diffusion Models," currently under review for [NDSS 2025](https://www.ndss-symposium.org/ndss2025/).
+This repository contains the code for the paper "Diffence: Fencing Membership Privacy With Diffusion Models," accepted by **NDSS 2025**.

-Diffence is a robust plug-and-play defense mechanism designed to enhance the membership privacy of both undefended models and models trained with state-of-the-art defenses without compromising model utility.
+**Diffence** is a robust plug-and-play defense mechanism designed to enhance the membership privacy of both undefended models and models trained with state-of-the-art defenses, without compromising model utility.

 ## Table of Contents